• Home

 1. Always specify dependencies within the workspace that depend on them

 Often when working within a monorepo - some dependencies may have been resolved by other workspaces within the repo.
-For example, if you have a React application and several libraries used within that application, the react dependency is most likely installed by either the app or the libraries.
+For example, if you have a React application and several libraries used within that application, the dependency is most likely installed by either the app or the libraries.
 This can make it really easy to accidentally forget to properly declare a dependency within a new workspace.

 Your tests, or other flows may "just work", however you've created an implicit contract that could break depending on how your package manager resolves dependencies, or if you remove that dependency from other workspaces.